Pablo Rodríguez Grez

 Pablo Rodríguez Grez (born 1937) is a Chilean politician and lawyer.
 He supported and was a former lawyer for Pinochet.
-He became known for his fascist ideals and for founding the Fatherland and Liberty movement, in which he had been accused of terrorist acts, in addition to collaborating with Pinochet's coup in 1973.
+He became known for his authoritarian ideals and for founding the Fatherland and Liberty movement, in which he had been accused of terrorist acts, in addition to collaborating with Pinochet's coup in 1973.
 He was also a candidate for the National Advance party for the presidency of Chile in 1989.
 He has been a teacher of Civil Law at the Faculty of Law of the University of Chile since 1978 and is a partner at the law firm Rodríguez Vergara y Compañía.

 Early life

 He was born on 20 December 1937, in the capital Santiago.
 He wears a black tie as he mourns the suicide of his father, Manuel Rodríguez Valenzuela, a former education minister who killed himself after an investigation by the comptroller.

 He graduated in Legal and Social Sciences in 1960 at the Faculty of Law of the University of Chile, then received his law degree in 1962.
 He also received the Pedro Nicolás Montenegro award in 1960.